Time for Singapore to firm up Covid-19 exit strategy: Experts

 Fortunately, this has not happened.
 A lot of credit for this goes to the doctors and nurses caring for these Covid-19 patients, who are able to keep the vast majority from becoming severely ill.

-Professor Dale Fisher, also a senior infectious diseases consultant at the NUH, said: "While people are still rushing to get vaccinated, I think we should mostly wait.
-There are almost 900,000 people with only one jab and they are therefore still vulnerable.
+Professor Dale Fisher, a senior infectious diseases consultant at National University Hospital, said: "While people are still rushing to get vaccinated, I think we should mostly wait.
+There are... people with only one jab and they are, therefore, still vulnerable.
 They will be fully protected by the end of the month."

 Two doses of the Covid-19 vaccine are needed for maximum protection.

-Now, people who have been vaccinated, whose livelihoods have been affected, whose plans for weddings and other social activities have been put on hold, are just waiting for the laggards to get vaccinated.

-Associate Professor Alex Cook, vice-dean of research at the NUS Saw Swee Hock School of Public Health, added: "Stragglers who have been putting off getting vaccinated cannot in good conscience expect everyone to wait for them to make up their minds… or overcome their fear of needles."
+Associate Professor Alex Cook, vice-dean of research at the National University of Singapore's Saw Swee Hock School of Public Health, added: "Stragglers who have been putting off getting vaccinated cannot in good conscience expect everyone to wait for them to make up their minds… or overcome their fear of needles."

-Prof Ooi is all for an early date to ease curbs since "cases have not abated despite the phase two (heightened alert) measures".
+Prof Ooi is all for an early date to ease curbs because "cases have not abated despite the phase two (heightened alert) measures".

-Pointing to the low impact of the lockdown in Sydney, Prof Ooi said such measures are less effective against the Delta variant than they were against the original wild strain.

 Prof Fisher agreed that easing of restrictions is important "because of the economic impact on small and large businesses and the country".
 He said: "There is also a huge social impact on weddings, funerals and family get-togethers."